elcorto/pwtools/doc/source/written/install.rst

 Python versions
 ---------------

-Only Python3 is supported, tested: Python 3.6, 3.7
+Only Python3 is supported, tested: Python 3.6, 3.7, 3.8

 The package was developed mostly with Python 2.5..2.7 and ported using 2to3 + manual changes.
-Therefore, you might find some crufty Python 2 style code fragments in lesser used parts of the codebase.
+Therefore, you might find some crufty Python 2 style code fragments in lesser used parts of the code base.

 Compiling Fortran extensions and OpenMP notes